Tealeaf iOS SDK public API reference

 }

-Disabling auto-instrumentation to include advanced custom instrumentation
+Disabling auto-instrumentation to include custom instrumentation

-As needed, you can configure the iOS SDK for custom instrumentation.
+By default, the Tealeaf iOS library automatically instruments your application by using a template of selected items that are based on the configured logging level.
+As needed, you can configure the library for custom instrumentation.
 A predefined set of events and objects are instrumented in the application, and the rest can be instrumented through custom methods.

 Note: